Learning-KC/alx-zero_day/README.md

 My second readme for repo

-readme updated from git gui
+...readme updated from git gui